Is GitHub's Copilot as Bad as Humans at Introducing Vulnerabilities in Code?: Background

 Beneath the surface, tools like Copilot and IntelliCode are a composition of different language models trained and fine tuned towards the specific task of generating code.
-The language models themselves consist of different neural architectures that are grounded in the RNN model.
-However, improvements upon the basic RNN have been made resulting in more complex models like LSTMs and the Transformer-based encoder-decoder models.
-Copilot is based on OpenAI's Codex \cite{chen_evaluating_2021} which is itself a finely tuned version of GPT-3.
-Similarly, IntelliCode uses a generative transformer model (GPT-C) which is a variant of GPT-2 \cite{svyatkovskiy_intellicode_2020}.
+The language models themselves consist of different neural architectures that are grounded in either the RNN model or the Transformer model.
+However, most current high performing models use the Transformer model.
+Although the Transformer architecture was introduced as a sequence transduction model composed of an encoder and a decoder, there are high performing models that either only use the encoder \citep{devlin_bert_2019} or the decoder \citep{brown_language_2020}.
+Copilot is based on OpenAI's Codex \citep{chen_evaluating_2021} which is itself a finely tuned version of GPT-3 \citep{brown_language_2020}.
+Similarly, IntelliCode uses a generative transformer model (GPT-C) which is a variant of GPT-2 \citep{svyatkovskiy_intellicode_2020}.

-These code generation tools are effective because researchers have uncovered ways to take the underlying syntax of the target programming language into consideration instead of approaching it as a purely language or sequence generation task \cite{yin_syntactic_2017}.
-However, as stated by Pearce et al.~\cite{pearce_empirical_2021}, these tools that inherit from language models do not necessarily produce the best (or most secure) code but generate the most likely completion (for a given prompt) based on the encountered samples during training.
+These code generation tools are effective because researchers have uncovered ways to take the underlying syntax of the target programming language into consideration instead of approaching it as a purely language or sequence generation task \citep{yin_syntactic_2017}.
+However, as stated by Pearce et al.\citep{pearce_asleep_2022}, these tools that inherit from language models do not necessarily produce the most secure code but generate the most likely completion (for a given prompt) based on the encountered samples during training.
 This necessitates a rigorous security evaluation of such tools so that any glaring flaws are identified before widespread use by the larger development community.